dominikrys/SWW-assignment_2/README.md

-# Java Word Prediction System
+# Trie Word Prediction System

-## 1st year Software Workshop module assignment
+***1st Year Computer Science Project at the University of Birmingham***

-This project consists of a word-prediction system which uses a tree data structure.
+A word-prediction system written in Java which uses a trie data structure.

+JUnit unit tests provided.